instead-hub/instead/doc/stead3_en.md

 in this case, the refund will be credited to her.

 It should be noted that when you click on a push, we move not one the phrase, and the phrase list the phrase.
-That is, disclose it, as well asthis is done for the main phrase phr.
+That is, disclose it, as well as this is done for the main phrase phr.
 For example:

 ```
 phr = {
 	{ 'What have you got?', 'Pills.
 The red and blue.
 You what?',
 		only = true,
-		{'Red', 'Hold!', next = '#tabletke' },
+		{'Red', 'Hold!', next = '#aboutpill' },
-		{ 'Blue', 'Here!', next = '#tabletke' },
+		{ 'Blue', 'Here!', next = '#aboutpill' },
 	},
-	{ false, '#tabletke',
+	{ false, '#aboutpill',
 		{'I made the right choice?', 'Time will tell.'}
 	},
 }